South Sudan

-South Sudan is a developing country ranking 191st (last) on the Human Development Index, and is also one of the poorest countries in the world by GDP per capita.
-The South Sudanese population is composed mostly of Nilotic peoples, and it is demographically among the youngest nations in the world, with roughly half under 18 years old.
-The majority of inhabitants adhere to Christianity or various Indigenous faiths.
-The country is a member of the United Nations, the African Union, the East African Community, and the Intergovernmental Authority on Development.
+The South Sudanese population is composed mostly of Nilotic peoples spanning a variety of ethnic, tribal, and linguistic groups.
+It is demographically among the youngest nations in the world, with roughly half its people under 18 years old.
+The majority of inhabitants adhere to Christianity or various traditional indigenous faiths, with a sizeable Muslim minority.

+South Sudan is a member of the United Nations, African Union, East African Community, and the Intergovernmental Authority on Development.
+It is one of the least developed countries in the world, ranking the lowest in the Human Development Index, and having the lowest nominal GDP per capita.

 Etymology

 The name Sudan is a name given to a geographical region to the south of the Sahara, stretching from Western Africa to eastern Central Africa.
-The name derives from the Arabic bilād as-sūdān (بلاد السودان), or the "Land of the Blacks" The term was used by Arab traders and travelers in the region to refer to the various indigenous black African cultures and societies that they encountered.
+The name derives from the Arabic bilād as-sūdān (بلاد السودان), or the "Land of the Blacks".
+The term was first used by Arab traders, historians and geographers.

 History

 The Nilotic people of South Sudan—the Dinka, Anyuak, Bari, Acholi, Nuer, Shilluk, Kaligi (Arabic Feroghe), and others—first entered South Sudan sometime before the tenth century, coinciding with the fall of medieval Nubia.
 From the 15th to the 19th century, tribal migrations, largely from the area of Bahr el Ghazal, brought the Anyuak, Dinka, Nuer, and Shilluk to their modern locations in Bahr El Ghazal and the Upper Nile Region, while the Acholi and Bari settled in Equatoria.
 The Zande, Mundu, Avukaya and Baka, who entered South Sudan in the 16th century, established the region's largest state of Equatoria Region.

-The Dinka is the largest, the Nuer the second-largest, the Zande the third-largest, and the Bari the fourth-largest of South Sudan's ethnic groups.
+Of South Sudan's ethnic, groups the Dinka are the largest, the Nuer the second-largest, the Zande the third-largest, and the Bari the fourth-largest.
 They are found in the Maridi, Yambio, and Tombura districts in the tropical rainforest belt of Western Equatoria, the Adio of Azande client in Yei, Central Equatoria, and Western Bahr el Ghazal.
 In the 18th century, the Avungara sib rose to power over the rest of Azande society, a domination that continued into the 20th century.
-British policies favoring Christian missionaries, such as the Closed District Ordinance of 1922 (see History of Anglo-Egyptian Sudan), and geographical barriers such as the swamplands along the White Nile curtailed the spread of Islam to the south, thus allowing the southern tribes to retain much of their social and cultural heritage, as well as their political and religious institutions.
+British policies favouring Christian missionaries, such as the Closed District Ordinance of 1922 (see History of Anglo-Egyptian Sudan), and geographical barriers such as the swamplands along the White Nile curtailed the spread of Islam to the south, thus allowing the southern tribes to retain much of their political and religious institutions.